Colorado Territory in the American Civil War: Confederate sympathizers

-The first actual demonstration of opposition to the Union occurred in Denver on April 24, 1861, just a few days after the bombardment of Fort Sumter.
+The first notable demonstration of opposition to the Union occurred in Denver on April 24, 1861, just a few days after the bombardment of Fort Sumter.
 Denver awakened to find the "Stars and Bars" had been raised over the Wallingford & Murphy store on Larimer Street.
-A turbulent pro-Union crowd soon gathered in front of the store, and demanded that the flag be taken down.
-The Southern adherents were equally determined that the flag should stay.
-A young man in the crowd, Samuel M. Logan, later a Captain in the First Colorado Volunteers, climbed to the roof of the store to remove the flag.
+A turbulent pro-Union crowd soon gathered in front of the store and demanded the flag be taken down.
+The Southern adherents were equally determined the flag should stay.
+A young man in the crowd, Samuel M. Logan, later a captain in the First Colorado Volunteers, climbed to the roof of the store to remove the flag.
 There are conflicting reports as to what happened next; some say a compromise was reached and the flag was permitted to remain for one day, while others state the flag was removed.

+A month later Lieutenant Gooding of Company H of the 2nd Regiment, Colorado Cavalry found a Confederate flag flying from a local store on Thomson Creek, near modern day Carbondale.
+He asked the owner to take it down so his company did not have to march under it.
+The owner agreed and took it down but days later when the soldiers passed thought the area again they spotted another rebel flag over his store.
+The flag had a field that was made up of a gunny sack with a red cross sewn on it.
+The soldiers took it down and started smashing up the building, with many reported as being drunk.
+The Lieutenant ordered the men to stop but when they ignored him, he assaulted two of them which restored order and the men soon left.

 In 1861, when Confederate General Sibley organized his army to invade New Mexico, he commissioned Captain George Madison to go into Colorado with a twofold mission: disrupt federal mail and communication lines, and to help organize Confederate recruitment there.
-At this time, Confederate recruits in Colorado were first sent to a camp in the Pikes Peak area, and then sent to the main Confederate encampment at Mace's Hole.
+At this time, Confederate recruits in Colorado were sent to a camp in the Pikes Peak area, and then sent to the main Confederate encampment at Mace's Hole.
 In early 1862, Captain Madison and his men captured mail en route to Ft.
 Garland.
 Madison was also actively planning a raid on Ft.
 Garland.
-Federal soldiers learned of the encampment at Mace's Hole and broke up the regiment while many of the Confederates were away.
+Federal soldiers learned of the encampment at Mace's Hole and broke it up while many of the Confederates were away.
 The Federals captured forty-four Confederates and took them to Denver.

 The "Reynolds Gang", a group of Southern sympathizers, operated in South Park in 1864.
 Their objective was to rob the gold mines in the area to help finance the Confederate government.
 However, their goal was never accomplished and the members were eventually captured.
 While the captured Southern sympathizers were being taken to Fort Lyon, the first stop on their way to Denver for a military trial, they attempted their escape.
 A gunfight ensued and three of the prisoners were killed.
-However, two managed to steal horses in the confusion and escaped to the New Mexico Territory.
+Two managed to steal horses in the confusion and escaped to New Mexico Territory.